facebookarchive/facebook-swift-sdk/ROADMAP.md

 #### Q: Can I continue to use the Objective-C SDK if I'm a Swift Developer?
 - Yes but over time you will see warnings and ultimately deprecations of methods called from the Objective-C SDK.

+#### Q: In the recent past there have been unexpected breaking changes to this project.
+Why?

+- Between v0.6.0 and v0.7.0 - see: [comparison](https://github.com/facebook/facebook-swift-sdk/compare/v0.6.0...v0.7.0) - we updated to point to version 5.0 of the ObjC SDK.
+This was a breaking change and we should have cut a major release to reflect that.

+Those changes constituted a major effort to enhance the usability of the Swift interface that's generated from the ObjC SDK but it was not communicated well in terms of this project.
+The changes are documented reasonably well in this changelog under the [5.0 release](https://github.com/facebook/facebook-objc-sdk/blob/master/CHANGELOG.md#500) of the [Objective-C SDK](https://github.com/facebook/facebook-objc-sdk).
+There will be no future updates to major versions of the Objective-C SDK without corresponding updates to the Swift SDK.
+This caused a lot of churn and we'd like to provide a better experience than that.

 ### For Objective-C Developers

 #### Q: Does this affect me?